Human uses of birds: Conservation

-Effects are not all negative; for example, wind farms produce renewable energy, helping to mitigate the greatest threat to birds, climate change.
-Wind farms benefit birds; poorly sited ones result in the death of many avians kill many birds in collisions.
+Poorly sited wind farms often result in the death of many birds in collisions.
 For example, at the Altamont Pass in California, the golden eagle has been reduced by 80%, and nesting has ceased in the area.
+The effects of wind farming are not entirely negative, as it does offset the greatest threat to birds, climate change.
 Thus, there is a trade-off in the siting of any wind farm.

 Governments and conservation groups work to protect birds, either by passing laws that preserve and restore bird habitat, or by establishing captive populations for reintroductions.
 Such projects have produced some successes; one study estimated that conservation efforts saved 16 species of bird that would otherwise have gone extinct between 1994 and 2004, including the California condor and Norfolk parakeet.
 The British Royal Society for the Protection of Birds, founded as the Plumage League in 1889 to protect birds such as the egret from hunting for their plumes, used in fashion, has grown to have over a million members; it has been followed by similar societies in other countries.
 A more specialised organisation, the Wildfowl & Wetlands Trust founded in 1946, works to conserve waterfowl and their wetland habitats, with projects around the world.